 After desexing male dogs, they may decrease any humping behaviour or lifting their leg to mark their territory during walks.

-When you bring your dog home, you will want to feed them a normal-sized meal and stop any excessive activity that could affect the incision site.
-A quick walk may be good for them so they can go to the bathroom and stretch their legs.
+When you bring your dog home, you will want to feed them a small-sized meal and stop any excessive activity that could affect the incision site.
+A quick walk on a leash may be good for them so they can go to the bathroom and stretch their legs.
 Different dogs react differently to anaesthesia, so don’t be alarmed if your dog needs a full day of rest.

 Keep your male cat inside for 2 weeks after neutering to prevent them from gathering bacteria or injuring the incision site.
 Give them a quiet, dark place to rest and ensure their litter box is clean and they have access to water and food.